Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   observations for all its Agents to the Python API when dragged into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
 This is helpful for training and later inference.
-Broadcasting is a feature which can be enabled all types of brains (Player, Learning, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
+Broadcasting is a feature which can be enabled all types of Brains (Player, Learning, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
 This feature is leveraged by Imitation Learning, where the observations and actions for a